 Wondering how to recover deleted photos on Android?
 Well fret not!
 You have come to the right place.
 In this article we outline some of the methods that may help you do exactly that.
-At the outset, however, we would like to emphasize that with each new Android version and Google’s updated security policies, it is becoming increasingly difficult to recover deleted photos and data.
+Before starting, however, we would like to emphasize that with each new Android version and Google’s updated security policies, it is becoming increasingly difficult to recover deleted photos and data.

 - Check the recycle bin first